simonrus/about/notes/learning/notes/Active-2020-08-15-PGM-ExpectedMaximization.md

 ![Naive BN](https://simonrus.github.io/about/assets/img/2020-08-15-PGM-ExpectedMaximization_drawing1.inkscape.svg){:height="80%" width="80%"}

 The $X1$ and $X2$ are observed and $C$ is not observed.
-Our data set is $D=\{x_1[m], x_2[m]  \}_{m=1}^M$.
-We can also assume for our test case, that $X1$ and $X2$ are binary values.
+Our data set consists of the following samples: $D=\{x_1[m], x_2[m]  \}_{m=1}^M$.
+For our test example we can assume, that $X1$ and $X2$ are binary values.

 ## Is it a Clustering?
-Yes, we can state, that in this particular form we do simple clustering.
+Yes, we can state, that in this particular form we do clustering.
 Our task sounds: "Given a set of data points, we want to classify each data point into a specific group".

-If we take another graph or network structure, it will be a graph with latent (hidden variables)

 ## How to select cardinality of C?
 One option is to select it manually using some prior knowledge.
-I would prefer to have it binary for a given example.
-Our CPD tables would be:
+I would prefer to have it binary for our example.
+Then our CPD tables would look like:

 |   |    $P(C)$      |
 |---|:--------------:|